 Regular vehicle maintenance is vital throughout the year.
 Steer clear of the summertime blues and help prevent your vehicle from suffering a heat-related breakdown with these useful tips:

-Check Your Cooling System
+Check Your Vehicle’s Cooling System

-The number one problem your car will face driving sweltering summer temperatures is the risk of overheating.
+The No. 1 problem your car will face driving sweltering summer temperatures is the risk of overheating.
 Coolant systems keep your car from overheating by pumping liquid coolant through the engine to absorb heat.
 The liquid coolant flows into the radiator, where it is cooled down by passing air.
 The process repeats keep the engine from overheating while running.
 If coolant runs out, a hose leaks or a pump stops working, the entire cooling system can fail causing your engine to overheat and your car to stop running.